 If a Claim Is Denied

 If your insurance company denies payment for a recommended treatment, you may be able to get a decision overturned by filing an appeal.
 First, contact your state Department of Insurance to see what information or resources they have available.
 Then ask your insurer the following questions when appealing a denial:

 - Can you send me a copy of the denial letter?

 - What is the specific reason the claim was denied?
 (This information should be included in the denial letter.)

 - How can I get a current copy of the plan document and plan's Summary of Benefits Coverage (SBC)?
 (You may need to request these documents in writing.)

 - Whom can I contact at the insurance company to discuss the denial?

-- How can I request a physician peer review?
+- How can I request a doctor peer review?
 (A peer review provides the chance for your doctor to discuss your treatment in detail with other doctors, usually within the same geographic area and medical specialty.)

 - Can I speak with anyone else if I have questions about the appeals process?